mongodb/docs/mms/source/usage.rst

 dialogue box that describes the implications of DB profiling and allows you to enable the transmission of the profiling data to MMS.

-When select "Enable Profile Info Transmission," the agent will begin sending profile data to MMS.
-To begin collecting profile data you need to modify the value of ``setProfilingLevel``.
-See the documentation of the `database profiler <http://www.mongodb.org/display/DOCS/Database+Profiler>`_ for more information regarding this configuration.
+When you select "Enable Profile Info Transmission," the agent will begin sending profile data to MMS.

+However, to begin collecting profile data you need to modify the value of ``setProfilingLevel`` on the database itself.
+See the `database profiler <http://www.mongodb.org/display/DOCS/Database+Profiler>`_ documentation for instructions on how to do this.

 Events
 ------